vuejs/docs/src/guide/web-components.md

 ### Skipping Component Resolution

 By default, Vue will attempt to resolve a non-native HTML tag as a registered Vue component before falling back to rendering it as a custom element.
-This will cause Vue to emit a "failed to resovle component" warning during development.
+This will cause Vue to emit a "failed to resolve component" warning during development.
 To let Vue know that certain elements should be treated as custom elements and skip component resolution, we can specify the [`compilerOptions.isCustomElement` option](/api/application-config.html#compileroptions).

 If you are using Vue with a build setup, the option should be passed via build configs since it is a compile-time option.